-Arnold Dee Allen obituary
+Arnold Dee Allen Obituary

 Arnold attended Evans Chapel

-Funeral services were held Sunday, July 19, 2020 at Lakes Funeral Home with Brother Mike McQueen officiating.
-Burial followed in the Farmer Cemetery.
+Funeral services 2:00 PM Sunday, July 19, 2020 at Lakes Funeral Home with Brother Mike McQueen officiating.
+Burial to follow in the Farmer Cemetery.

 Lakes Funeral Home was in charge of arrangements. www.lakesfuneralhomemckee.com